 All this growth is good news for entrepreneurs.
 It enables credit unions to continue being a strong source of financing for businesses throughout the country.
 In particular, the west coast is a great place to be in this category: based on assets and membership, the NCUA states that half of the top 10 credit unions in the country are based in this region, with BECU at No. 1.

-Growth in Washington is also a big driver for business owners to make the switch from big banks.
+Growth in Washington is also a big driver for business owners considering making the switch from their current financial institution.
 Because credit unions are locally based in the communities which other business owners operate, the two parties can form a bond based on a relationship, not just a series of transactions.
 As a result, credit unions are commonly becoming the primary financial institution and source to secure funding for businesses.

 Are you an entrepreneur thinking about taking your business banking to a credit union?
-To learn more about business banking with BECU, visit becu.org/business.
+Learn more about business banking with BECU.